aneessh18/aneessh18.github.io/index.markdown

 Currently,  I am learning about functional programming, primarily about LISP dialects.

 In my leisure time, I read books that spawn literature and science fiction.
-As of now, Haruki Murakami is my favourite author.
+As of now, ~~Haruki Murakami~~ Brandon Sanderson is my favourite author.
 I am also a Podcast Junkie 🙂.